Numbers (spreadsheet): Layout and display

 As Numbers uses the canvas as the basis for the document, media is not tied to the tables; one could build a Numbers canvas that contains a collection of photographs but no tables.
 In typical use, one or more tables are placed on the canvas and sized and styled to show only the data of interest.
 Charts and labels are commonly positioned around the tables.
 Other media, like photographs or illustrations, can be added as well.

-Like other products in the iWork suite, Numbers includes a variety of styles and layouts designed by professional illustrators.
+Like the other products in the iWork suite, Numbers includes a variety of styles and layouts designed by professional illustrators.
 Opening an Excel sheet in Numbers results in a display with smooth fonts, a clean layout, and color selections.
 These can then be modified, optionally using one of the supplied templates, and saved out to Excel format again with these styles intact.
 Numbers also allows sheets to be emailed in Excel format in a single step or shared through Numbers for iCloud.